airwallex/airwallex-payment-demo/docs/hpp.md

     <script>
       // STEP #2: Initialize the Airwallex package with the appropriate environment Airwallex.init({
-        env: 'demo', // Setup which Airwallex env('staging' | 'demo' | 'prod') to integrate with
+        env: "demo", // Setup which Airwallex env('staging' | 'demo' | 'prod') to integrate with
         origin: window.location.origin, // Setup your event target to receive the browser events message });
-      document.getElementById('hpp').addEventListener('click', () => {
+      document.getElementById("hpp").addEventListener("click", () => {
         // STEP #4: Add a button handler to trigger the redirect to HPP Airwallex.redirectToCheckout({
-          env: 'demo', // Which env('staging' | 'demo' | 'prod') you would like to integrate with
+          env: "demo", // Which env('staging' | 'demo' | 'prod') you would like to integrate with
-          mode: 'recurring',
+          mode: "recurring",
-          client_secret: 'replace-with-your-client-secret',
+          client_secret: "replace-with-your-client-secret",
-          currency: 'replace-with-your-currency',
+          currency: "replace-with-your-currency",
           recurringOptions: {
             card: {
               /**
                * The subsequent transactions are triggered by `merchant` or `customer` */
-              next_triggered_by: 'merchant',
+              next_triggered_by: "merchant",
               /**
                * The reason why merchant trigger transaction.
 Only applicable when next_triggered_by is `merchant` */
-              merchant_trigger_reason: 'scheduled',
+              merchant_trigger_reason: "scheduled",
               /**
                * Only applicable when next_triggered_by is customer.
 If true, the customer must provide cvc for the subsequent payment with this PaymentConsent
                */